-Texas Wesleyan University has an excellent history of educating adult learners, the fastest growing segment of college students nationally.
-The C. E. Hyde Weekend/Evening Program is designed for students who may need alternative scheduling because of jobs, family commitments, and other life circumstances.
+The C. E. Hyde Weekend/Evening Program is designed for mature, motivated students who may need alternative scheduling because of jobs, family commitments, and other life circumstances.
 These individuals need the flexibility of attending weekend, evening, and online classes in order to complete their degrees.
-The C. E. Hyde Weekend/Evening Program is a supportive community and an instructional delivery system designed to meet the educational and career needs of adult students.